11th November 2020

-Fossil fuel companies spend millions on glossy ad campaigns about clean energy, while they continue to increase production of oil and gas which release emissions that have a devastating impact on our planet.
+Fossil fuel companies spend millions on glossy ad campaigns about clean energy, while they continue to increase production of oil and gas, which release emissions that have a devastating impact on our planet.
 The science is clear – we’re in a climate emergency that fossil fuels are helping to create.
-Get the facts:
+Here are the facts:

 Fossil fuels are formed from the decomposition of buried carbon-based organisms that died millions of years ago.
 They create carbon-rich deposits that are extracted and burned for energy.
 They are non-renewable and currently supply around 80% of the world’s energy.
 They are also used to make plastic, steel and a huge range of products.
 There are three types of fossil fuel – coal, oil and gas.